PrincyJohnson/EffectivePopSize/README.md

                cM = 1 cM value in your species (in Kb) eg. 200

-**This package offers a comprehensive suite of tools for genetic analysis, including Principal Component Analysis (PCA), Linkage Disequilibrium (LD) plotting, recombination frequency plotting, and precise estimation of Ne (effective population size).**
+**This package offers a comprehensive suite of tools for genetic analysis, including Principal Component Analysis (PCA), Linkage Disequilibrium (LD) plot, recombination frequency plot, and precise estimation of Ne (effective population size).**